tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 [GitHub Actions](https://github.com/features/actions) is a feature that enables automation by having GitHub run code for you in a container.
 With Actions, you create workflows made up of multiple steps or actions.
 The actions can be pre-existing solutions that you pull in to your workflow or can be custom-built.

-The terminology around Actions seems a bit mix at the moment, but here is how I will be using the words:
+The terminology around Actions can get a bit mixed, so here is how I will be using the words:

 * **Actions** - the overall product or feature from GitHub.
 * **action** - a packaged set of code that can be run to perform some form of automation.
 * **Workflow** - a combination of configuration and actions that perform your desired automation.

-This post is not about GitHub Actions themselves, but instead about how to test out an Action before making an open source contribution to enable one on a project.
+This post is not about GitHub Actions themselves.
+Instead, it is about how to test out a workflow before contributing it to an open source project.

-If you are unfamiliar with GitHub Actions, I would recommend checking out their [marketing page](https://github.com/features/actions) which links to the documentation and marketplace for further exploration.
+If you are unfamiliar with GitHub Actions, I would recommend checking out their [marketing page](https://github.com/features/actions), which links to the documentation and marketplace.

 ## Why does this need a blog post

 GitHub Actions are set up and configured with `yml` files (often referred to as the workflow file).
-This means that you can create a new file that sets up the workflow and make a Pull Request to add it to a repository.
+To add an Action/workflow to a project, you can create a new file that sets up the workflow and make a Pull Request to add it to a repository.

 If you are building on top of existing actions, the [marketplace](https://github.com/marketplace?type=actions) makes this easy.
 It has an install-like button (currently labeled as "Use latest version") that will give you a piece of the YAML needed to pull an existing action into your workflow.